Final Restoration of Two Anterior Implants: A Stability-First Approach with InnerView

 Cherilyn Sheets, DDS

-The InnerView System was used to quantify implant osseointegration before final restorations.
+The InnerView System was used to quantify implant mobility before final restorations.
 InnerView provides two key metrics:

-• Mobility Score (FDA Cleared in 2023) – Measures overall implant movement and correlates with osseointegration stability.
+• Mobility Score (FDA Cleared in 2023) – Measures overall implant movement which helps in evaluation of osseointegration

 • Normal Fit Error (NFE) – Measures localized mobility within an implant complex (not yet FDA cleared).